Emory Cottage Emory Cottage Home

 Punch the dough down and turn it out onto a floured surface.
 With a sharp knife cut it into two equal pieces, three if using a three-loaf pan.
 Set one aside.
 With floured hands push and pat one of the pieces until it is a rectangle about five inches wide and almost as long a the pan.
 Brush excess flour off the top with a pastry brush, fold in the oblong ends and fold in half.
 Push the folded piece until it's about five inches wide, brush and fold again.
 Repeat a third time unless the dough is becoming difficult to work with.

 After the last fold, don't flatten or widen the dough.
 Just brush it off, then bring the two (long) edges up toward the middle and pinch them together all along the length to form a cylinder.
 Tuck in any excess on the ends and pinch them closed.
+Roll it back and forth on the work surface a few times to make a cylinder.
 Transfer the loaf to the pan, seam side down.
 Form the next loaf the same way.
 Cover the loaves with a dry towel.
-(In very dry weather, cover the dry towel with a damp towel) and set aside to rise until doubled in bulk, about 1-1/2 hours.
+(In very dry weather, cover the dry towel with a damp towel) and set aside to rise until doubled in bulk, about n hour.
 Be careful not to let the dough over-rise.

 Step Four: Prepare for Baking and Bake